What is Vulvovaginitis?

 See a health care clinician who can find out the cause of the problem.

 Prevention and treatment

 - Teach good hygiene

-- Wash hands before and after toileting.
+Wash hands before and after using the bathroom.

 - Avoid irritation

 - Wear cotton underwear during the day and avoid wearing underwear at night.

 - Avoid harsh laundry detergents and make sure underwear is rinsed thoroughly.
 Avoid fabric softeners and dryer sheets.

 - Do not use bubble bath or add anything else to bath water unless prescribed by your doctor.

 - Avoid using soap in the sensitive vulvar area; this area can be cleansed with a soft cloth and water alone.
 Use a mild, hypoallergenic bar cleanser, such as unscented Dove® on the rest of the body.
 Avoid deodorant soaps.